tongxuCai/portfolio/README.md

 # Methodology / Code / Findings

 With the templating system Sawhorse, I set up new projects, generate my mainpage, and add the handlebars of each projects' to the page.

+# Analysis notebook
+With much help from the instructor, TAs and fellow classmates, I am now capable of visualizing both local datasets and ones that require server-running.
+First, I generate a new sawhorse project, create an SVG, read in data, and add whatever feasible visualizations with functions to present the data.
+If multiple SVGs are needed, I draw containers.
+So far, I have created static d3 charts, interactive (clickable) ones, responsive ai2html images and scrollytelling pieces.

 # Questions / Feedback